-Upper Mustang- the last forbidden kingdom of Nepal is a remote trans-Himalayan village of Nepal.
+Upper Mustang is known as “the last forbidden kingdom” of Nepal is a remote trans-Himalayan village of Nepal.
 Until 1992 it was forbidden to enter Upper Mustang because of the security region, it is also known as the Lost Tibetan Kingdom.
 Trekking in Upper Mustang is a rare privilege to withness a preserved culture and heritage.
 Even the Tibetan Guru the Dalai Lama considered Mustang is only places in the whole Himalan region that it’s orgiginal culture and heritage are well presevered.
 Mustang is the place where the true originality of Himalayan people exists.
 You can explore and get chance to know the lifestyle of Himalayan people who are not much in the touch with the rest of the world.
 Mustang is famous for isolated Caves, mystical Methi – a wild Man, walled cities, red mud cliffs, oldest monastries, colorful buckwhaeat fields and wonderful mountain views.
 People even compare upper Mustang’s landscape as Grand Canyon of USA.

 People in Upper Mustang used to have their own officially recognized king even until recent time.
-The last king, the Raja of Mustang, still has his home in the ancient capital known as Lo Manthang ( the Royal place was partly damaged by earthquake in 2015).
+The last king, ( Raja of Mustang), still has his Palace in the ancient capital known as Lo Manthang ( the Royal place was partly damaged by earthquake in 2015).
 Geographically, Upper Mustang is the part of Tibetan plateau so visiting Upper Mustang is like visiting Tibet.

 Upper Mustang was made accessible for Foreigners (non-Nepali trekkers) from 1992 and only 1000 trekker a year is allowed to enter Mustang each year.
-Even today, access is highly restricted.
-You will need a special trekking permit to travel further from Kagbeni and one must be accompanied by a government appointed official to visit Upper Mustang.
+Even today, access is highly restricted and You will need a special trekking permit to travel further from Kagbeni and one must hired a licensed trekking compnay to organize your trek to Upper Mustang.

-One of the oldest Festival in Mustang region the Tiji festival is also the major attraction in upper Mustang .
+One of the oldest Festival in Mustang region the Tiji festival is also the major attraction in Upper Mustang .
 “Tiji” the name is an abbreviation of the word “Tempa Chirim” which means “Prayer for World Peace”.
 Tiji is a fascinating annual three-day festival consisting of Tibetan rituals that celebrate the myth of a son who had to save the Mustang kingdom from destruction.
 This is the reason that Tiji festival also known as Demon Chasing festival.

 After you have arrived to Kathmandu you can rest and you will get to enjoy exploring Kathmandu valley on second day.